randy-chen/422/README.md

 >For information on how to install and use the application, go to docs/user/

->For information on how to extend and use parts of this project, visit docs/future/
+>For information on how our algorithm works and/or how to extend and use parts of this project, visit docs/future/

->For information on our development journey and miscellaneous curiosities about this project, check out docs/process/
+>For information on our development journey and miscellaneous curiosities, check out docs/process/